-There is a significant number of pre-purchased burial plots in the Christchurch cemeteries, representing about 3 to 5 years of total burial capacity for the City.
+There are a significant number of pre-purchased burial plots in the Christchurch cemeteries, representing about 3 to 5 years of total burial capacity for the City.
 At present there is no restriction on the pre-purchase of plots, accelerating the need for additional burial plots.
 The impact is highlighted by the 457 plots sold but unoccupied at Belfast Cemetery.
 It now has only a few burial plots remaining and a new cemetery site for the northern part of the city is being sought.
+The draft Cemeteries Handbook proposes to limit pre-purchases to two per person to assist in addressing this issue